The light weight 2 stroke engine, a 3

 spins the crankshaft.

-This is the variable speed
+This is the variable

-on the engine crankshaft.
+mounted on the engine crankshaft.
 And the larger diameter

 "secondary" or "driven" clutch.
 The fit, deflection and